"Thank you a million times. I still can't believe that this is happening" Tina, homeowner

 How the program works

-Habitat for Humanity of Williamson County is an ecumenical Christian organization that builds homes in partnership with low-income working families in Williamson County.
+Habitat for Humanity of Williamson County is a Faith-based organization that builds homes in partnership with low-income working families in Williamson and Maury Counties.
 With the generous support and volunteer participation of churches, businesses and civic groups, we are able to provide families with the life-changing opportunity of purchasing a decent, affordable home.

 How Habitat for Humanity Families Are Selected

-Because Habitat for Humanity of Williamson County serves the residents and employees of Williamson County, applicants must have lived or worked in Williamson County for at least 12 months prior to applying.
-Partner families are selected by a family selection committee based on three criteria: need for adequate housing, ability to pay and willingness to partner.
+Because Habitat for Humanity of Williamson County serves the residents and employees of Williamson and Maury Counties, applicants must have lived or worked in either county for at least 12 months prior to applying.
+Partner families are selected by a family selection committee based on three criteria: need for adequate housing, ability to pay, and willingness to partner.

 1. Need for adequate housing